Frequently Asked Questions

 General Questions

 You should see an infectious disease specialist when you have an infection that is difficult to diagnose, not responding to standard treatment, requires specialized medications, or involves antibiotic resistance.
-Common reasons for referral include unexplained fever, complex pneumonia, bone and joint infections, endocarditis, HIV, sepsis, and infections that have not improved with initial treatment.
+Common reasons for referral include unexplained fever, complex pneumonia, bone and joint infections, endocarditis, sepsis, and infections that have not improved with initial treatment.
 Your primary care physician or hospital provider can refer you when specialized expertise is needed.

 We are the only dedicated infectious disease medical practice in Northwest Arkansas.
-Our physicians consult at hospitals throughout the region, but we also provide continuity of outpatient care in our offices.
+We consult at hospitals throughout the region, but we also provide continuity of outpatient care in our offices.
 This allows us to follow patients from hospitalization through complete recovery, manage chronic infections long term, and provide services like our physician supervised infusion center that hospital outpatient departments typically cannot match.

 Appointments and Visits